Background Check in Germany: What Employers Need to Know in 2026

 Austria — GDPR + Section 10 AVRAG

-In Austria, the GDPR applies directly, along with the Employment Contract Law Adaptation Act (Section 10 AVRAG) and Section 1151 ABGB as the civil-law framework.
+In Austria, the GDPR applies directly, supplemented by the Employment Contract Law Adaptation Act (Section 10 AVRAG) and Section 1151 ABGB as the civil-law framework.
 In the absence of a specific employee data protection law (like Section 26 BDSG in Germany), the requirements are derived directly from the GDPR — with correspondingly higher documentation obligations.
 Supervisory authority: the Data Protection Authority (DSB), and the Financial Market Authority (FMA) for regulated sectors.

 Across the EU — GDPR + new legal acts